 For the past few months, airwaves have been saturated with allegations of covert Russian interference in America’s 2016 presidential election.
 Like a dog with a bone, teleprompter-jockeys are working tirelessly to ensure this claim becomes the explanation for Donald Trump’s ascendancy.
 The argument was given legitimacy with a report from the Central Intelligence Agency (CIA), which concluded that Russian hackers influenced the election outcome.
-Yesterday, the Federal Bureau of Investigation confirmed an investigation into possible Russian interference in the presidential election.
+Today, Sally Yates is testifying about the role of Russia in the presidential elections.

 There are at least three problems with this narrative.
 First, the fixation with foreign meddling overlooks the fact that America obstructs its own electoral process.
 Second, this reasoning downplays America’s interference – through the CIA – in the elections of sovereign nations around the globe for a century.
 Third, this version of events is an attempt to minimize the sex, race, and class-based fault lines that garnered overwhelming support for Trump in the first place.

 Ways America Interferes in its Own Elections